laserpants/impromptu-react-sidemenu/README.md

 npm install impromptu-react-sidemenu
 ```

-After installing, copy the public assets to your project folder.
+After installing, copy the public assets to your project folder to get access to the required stylesheets and fonts.

 ```bash
 cp -r node_modules/impromptu-react-sidemenu/public/ .
 ```

 ## How to use

+We could create a component in a file `main.js`.

 ```jsx
 var React = require('react');